-Coverage decisions and appeals deal with problems related to your benefits and coverage for medical services and prescription drugs, including payment.
+Coverage decisions and appeals deals with problems related to your benefits and coverage for medical services, including payment.
 This is the process you use for issues such as whether something is covered or not and the way in which something is covered.